 The broad idea behind cryptocurrencies like Bitcoin (BTC) was to give ordinary people greater freedom from financial institutions—in effect, becoming “one’s own bank”.
 But that didn’t mean that the banks themselves couldn't see the advantages of integrating blockchain technology for improving their own services and making their transactions more efficient and secure.

-This is the principle behind Ripple (XRP), a payment network built on top of a blockchain ledger that uses its own cryptocurrency to facilitate money transfers from anywhere in the world.
+This is the principle behind Ripple Payments, a payment network built on top of a blockchain ledger that uses its own cryptocurrency to facilitate money transfers from anywhere in the world.

 Ripple is a San Francisco-based company that envisioned its blockchain network to function similarly to the SWIFT system.
 SWIFT stands for “Society for Worldwide Interbank Financial Telecommunication” and is the primary network that the financial world heavily relies on for connecting banks worldwide.

-But with blockchain integration, Ripple is able to provide a number of significant advantages to the banks who use it, as well as address many concurrent issues with traditional bank transfers:
+But with blockchain integration, Ripple is able to provide a number of significant advantages to the banks who use its payment solution, as well as address many concurrent issues with traditional bank transfers:

-• Faster and cheaper - Traditional international money wire transfers often take at least a few hours to a few days and can incur fees as funds usually go through more than one financial institution.
-Ripple transactions, on the other hand, take an average of four to five seconds to process and cost only a fraction of a cent.
+Faster and cheaper - Traditional international money wire transfers often take at least a few hours to a few days and can incur fees as funds usually go through more than one financial institution.
+XRPL transactions, on the other hand, take an average of three to five seconds to process and cost an average of $0.0002.

-• Better liquidity - The Ripple network and the XRP token was designed to be a “fiat bridge” and does not discriminate against any fiat currency.
+Better liquidity - The XRP token and the XRP Ledger were designed to be a “fiat bridge” and does not discriminate against any fiat currency.
 It can also pay out in the preferred currency of the parties involved in the transaction.
 In fact, this is the reason for its name–as the network allows for payments “to ripple” across multiple currencies.

 How does XRP work?